What is the Short-Term Enterprise Allowance?

 You can only get the ESG if you are approved for the Short-term Enterprise Allowance or the Back To Work Enterprise Allowance.
 People who qualify for the 9-month STEA can qualify for up to €1000, while people on the 6-month STEA can qualify for up to €625.

 There are limits on the amount of your ESG you can spend on specific expenses and some costs that can’t be covered by the ESG.
-For example, you can spend up to €250 of the grant on business registration costs.
-For a full breakdown of how you can spend your ESG, visit the gov.ie website.
+For example, you can spend up to €250 of the grant on company formation service costs.

 If you are unemployed and considering setting up your own business as an option, you could qualify for the Short Term Enterprise Allowance.

-You can also check out our full list of grants and supports for setting up and running a business in Ireland to see what other supports you might be entitled to.
+You can also check out our full list of Startup Business Grants And Government Startup Support to see what other supports you might be entitled to.

 Tom is a Fellow Chartered Certified Accountant (FCCA) and Chartered Tax Advisor (CTA) and is Accounting Team Manager at Accountant Online.
 Areas of expertise include Accounting, Compliance, Taxation relating to small business and company directors.